qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

 They are a list of paths which are used to abstract the data source location.
-For instance, if :file:`C:\my_maps` is listed in the localized paths, a layer having :file:`C:\my_maps\my_country\ortho.tif` as data source will be saved in the project using `localized:my_country\ortho.tif`.
+For instance, if :file:`C:\my_maps` is listed in the localized paths, a layer having :file:`C:\my_maps\my_country\ortho.tif` as data source will be saved in the project using :file:`localized:my_country\ortho.tif`.

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE This will be automatically updated by the find_set_subst.py script.